unclecode/crawl4ai/README.md

 - 🧠 Advanced extraction strategies: cosine clustering, LLM, and more
 - 🎯 CSS selector support
 - 📝 Passes instructions/keywords to refine extraction

+# Crawl4AI

+## 🌟 Shoutout to Contributors of v0.2.76!

+A big thank you to the amazing contributors who've made this release possible:

+- [@aravindkarnam](https://github.com/aravindkarnam) for the new image description feature
+- [@FractalMind](https://github.com/FractalMind) for our official Docker Hub image
+- [@ketonkss4](https://github.com/ketonkss4) for helping streamline our Selenium setup

+Your contributions are driving Crawl4AI forward! 🚀

 ## Cool Examples 🚀